Acupuncture is said to work because needles stimulate acupuncture points, releasing a flow of energy called qi, or chi.

 Increasingly, mainstream doctors and medical institutions are accepting the practice of acupuncture, particularly for treatment of pain and nausea.
-A 2011 review, for example, found that acupuncture could reduce vomiting and nausea among patients receiving chemotherapy.
-In this regard, acupuncture is seen as complementary to conventional treatments.
+A 2013 review, for example, found that acupuncture could reduce vomiting and nausea among patients receiving chemotherapy, according to Cancer Research UK.

 The World Health Organization maintains an extensive list of diseases and conditions (mostly pain related) possibly treatable by acupuncture.
 Many doctors now do not discourage their patients from receiving acupuncture when conventional medicine fails them or when convention treatment entails too many adverse side effects.

 There is a growing body of research exploring whether acupuncture also can be used to treat depression, sleep disturbances and drug addiction.
 In general, however, acupuncture is considered complementary to conventional treatments, and it is likely most effective when implemented along with certain healthy lifestyle habits, according to Bao.